How to Make a Million Dollars in 5 Years [13 Great Ways]

 The right mindset is often the deciding factor between earning as much money as you need, and constantly trying but never getting there.

 But our world is full of examples of people who have done the seemingly impossible.
-People who built businesses from their garage, going on to become some of the wealthiest people in the world.
+People who built businesses from their garage and went on to become some of the wealthiest people in the world.

-And the weird thing is many of the wealthiest people in the world lack a college education – Bill Gates, Steve Jobs, and Richard Branson, among many others.
+And the weird thing is many of the wealthiest people in the world lack a college education, like Bill Gates and Richard Branson, among many others.

-Daydreaming about being a multi-millionaire might feel good, but it doesn’t move you any closer to your goal.
+Million dollar dreams might feel good, but they don't move you any closer to your goal.

 You might not like hearing this, but what usually separates wealthy and successful people from those just scraping by is that wealthy people have trained themselves to recognize opportunity.

-Once they see the financial potential of something, they become an early adopter, refine their process, and execute their business plan.
+With wealthy people, they see the financial potential of something, they start young or become an early adopter, refine their process, and execute their business plan.

-Instead they bought Bitcoin when it was worth almost nothing, speculating that it might become valuable within a few years, but also based on careful market research.
+Instead, they bought Bitcoin when it was worth almost nothing, speculating that it might become valuable within a few years, but also based on careful niche market research.

-The people who followed that process became multi-millionaires — including a handful of billionaires – in the crazy final weeks of 2017 when Bitcoin hit US$20,000.
+The people who followed that process became multi-millionaires — including a handful of billionaires — as Bitcoin has rallied higher and higher.

 The stereotypical image of a millionaire is somebody with their own yacht, who takes chartered flights to exotic locations, and has several luxury cars lined up outside their palatial home.